 Physics is the study of our physical reality, focusing on topics such as motion, matter and every observable event that can be explained using mathematics.
 Contrary, biology is the study of life and living organisms specifically.
 The field of biophysics deals with the use of physics and mathematics to study living organisms and concepts in nature.
 Biophysicists typically study the various levels of biological organization, including anything from atoms to organisms and their environments.
-It is certainly a field that students from Physics tuition courses can consider going into, upon their graduation.
+It is certainly a field that students from A Level Physics tuition courses can consider going into, upon their graduation.

 Biological systems can be extremely complex, as there are still many discoveries to be made in fields related to biology.
 Protein systems, such as kinesin molecules, are among the most studied concepts in biophysics.
 But what makes these systems so significant?
 Proteins, and protein systems are (directly and/or indirectly) responsible for:

 – Regulating all the metabolic pathways in living organisms